Walden Bello

 On October 20, 2021, Bello filed his candidacy for vice president in the 2022 Philippine elections as the running mate of presidential candidate and labor leader Leody de Guzman.
 Their platforms focus on progressive, democratic socialist, and pro-poor systemic change.

 Early life and career

-Bello was born in Cardona, Rizal to Luz Flores and Jesse Bello from Ilocos Norte and Ilocos Sur, respectively.
-His family paid for his Jesuit schooling at the Ateneo de Manila University and he attended graduate school at Princeton University.
+Bello was born in Cardona, Rizal, to Luz Flores and Jesse Bello from Ilocos Norte and Ilocos Sur provinces, respectively.
+His family paid for his Jesuit schooling at the Ateneo de Manila University.
+During his stay in the Ateneo, he served as the editor-in-chief of The GUIDON in 1965.
+Subsequently, he attended graduate school at Princeton University.
 While attending Princeton in the United States, he was introduced to the anti-war movement and led an occupation of the Woodrow Wilson Center.
 The confrontation with police during these protests radicalized Bello and inspired him to pursue a life of activism.
 For his graduate studies, he traveled to Chile and stayed in shanty towns following Salvador Allende's socialist rise to the presidency.

-When he returned to the United States to defend his dissertation, he lost his ability to return to the Philippines after his passport had been revoked when the declaration of Martial Law by President Ferdinand Marcos on September 21, 1972.
+When he returned to the United States to defend his dissertation, he lost his ability to return to the Philippines after his passport had been revoked as a result of the declaration of martial law by President Ferdinand Marcos on September 21, 1972.